MISA Zambia launches 2017 Media Awards

 Best Business and Capital Markets Reporting Award

-(Print, radio and television) This award is aimed at creating awareness about business, entrepreneurship the Zambian capital markets and will recognize reportage that is informative, accurate and presented creatively.
+(Print, radio and television) This award is aimed at creating awareness about business, entrepreneurship the Zambian capital markets and will recognise reportage that is informative, accurate and presented creatively.
 The reportage must shade light on developments in the business and capital markets sector as well as how the capital markets operate and benefit the country, citizens and the corporate world.